How much spending money do I need to bring to Panama?

 What’s it like living in the accomodations in Panama?

-Participants are housed for 1 week at the City of Knowledge and 2 weeks in the field.
-Lodging will be dorm style and/or a small inn.
+Participants are housed for a few days at the City of Knowledge and about 2 weeks in the field.
+Lodging will be dorm, hotel or a small inn.
 Participants will share a room with another roommate or roommates.

 I don’t speak Spanish.
 Can I still do the program?

 Don’t worry.
-The program is taught in English or translated through interpreters.
-Pre-departure spanish training is offered in which you’ll learn practical Spanish that will help you in your daily and research activities.
+The program is taught in English Try to learn some spanish before you go.
 The more Spanish you learn, the better your experience will be, so take full advantage of learning or improving your Spanish in Panama!

 Is Panama dangerous?

 What is there to do outside of program activities?

 Do I have to apply to and enroll through UAH to be able to participate in the program?

 Yes.
 All participants need to apply to and be accepted to UAHuntsville BEFORE they can apply to be in the program.
 You can read about how to apply to UAHuntsville here.
 Once you have been accepted and assigned an “A Number,” you can apply for the summer program.